Russia Denies Allegations It Paid Militants To Kill U.S. Troops As 'Nonsense'

 Russian officials spend a lot of time refuting allegations of malfeasance, from the poisoning of a former Russian spy in England to election interference in the United States.
 That Russian military intelligence may have paid bounties for killing U.S. and allied troops in Afghanistan appears to be just the latest accusation Moscow has categorically denied.

 "Of course, they're going to deny.
 They're in the unfortunate position of having cried wolf so often that it becomes hard to know quite what to believe," said Mark Galeotti, a senior associate fellow at the Royal United Services Institute in London.
-"There is a sense of 'how stupid do you think we are?'"
+"There is a sense of 'How stupid do you think we are?' "

 Galeotti, an expert on Russia's security services, said a bounty program on U.S. soldiers would not only be foolhardy but would constitute a "massive escalation" in Moscow's testy relations with Washington.